Matemática

 Common Mistakes

 1. Swapping rows vs. columns when forming Dₓ and D_y.
-The constants (e, f) replace the column of the target variable's coefficients, not a row.
-Mixing this up yields completely wrong answers.
+The constants (e, f) replace the column of the target variable, not a row.

-2. Sign errors in the determinant formula.
+2. Sign errors.
 Remember: D = ad − bc, NOT ad + bc.
 A single missed minus sign flips the entire solution.

 4. Assuming D = 0 always means no solution.
-A zero determinant means either no solution or infinitely many — you must check Dₓ and D_y to distinguish the two cases.
+Check Dₓ and D_y to distinguish inconsistent from dependent systems.

-5. Misidentifying coefficients when the system is not in standard form.
-If the system is written as y + 2x = 7, rewrite it as 2x + y = 7 before extracting a, b, c, d, e, f.
+5. Not rewriting in standard form.
+If the system is written as y + 2x = 7, rewrite it as 2x + y = 7 before extracting coefficients.

 ---